alexkiura/quickstart-two/readme.md

 # Task Manager

-A basic task manager built with Laravel
+A task manager application built with Laravel.